monora/tom/docs/domainmodel.rst

 An international :class:`~tom.tom.Train` [#f2]_ must at least have two sections.
 The following constraint must hold for each :class:`~tom.tom.RouteSection`:

-.. admonition:: Rule SEC-01 Journey Locations
+.. admonition:: Rule SEC-JL Journey Locations

    - `RouteSection.departure_station` is a *Origin* or *Handover*
    - `RouteSection.arrival_station` is a *Handover* or *Destination*